jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) section DI 2 provides rules for when this subpart applies and does not apply:
   (b) section DI 3 provides the meaning of new asset transferee:
   (c) section DI 4 provides the meaning of new investment asset:
+  (cb) section DI 4B provides for the treatment of certain items as assets:
   (d) section DI 5 allows deductions for expenditure on new investment assets:
   (e) section DI 6 provides relationships between this subpart and other provisions of the Act for a person allowed a deduction for a new investment asset and also for certain other people, for example, new asset transferees.
 Section DI 6 removes, where appropriate, the amount of a deduction for a new investment asset from the calculation of other deductions, tax cost bases, and associated calculations for the asset under relevant depreciation and amortisation provisions, so as to ensure that those other deductions are calculated post-new investment asset deduction.
 Section DI 6 contains examples of its application.

 ### DI 2 When this subpart applies and does not apply
 When this subpart applies
-(1) This subpart applies for a person,—
-  (a) for an asset acquired by them that is depreciable property, if—
+(1) This subpart applies for a person and a new investment asset acquired by them if, subject to subsection (1B), the following conditions are met:
-    (i) the asset first becomes available for use in New Zealand by the person on or after 22 May 2025, other than as trading stock; and
+  (a) if the asset is depreciable property, it first becomes available for use in New Zealand by the person on or after 22 May 2025; and
-    (ii) the asset has never previously been used or available for use in New Zealand for any purpose, other than as trading stock; and
-    (iii) the person has chosen to apply this subpart to the asset in a return of income for the income year:
-  (b) for an asset acquired by them that is not depreciable property, if—
-    (i) the person incurs the expenditure in relation to the asset on or after 22 May 2025; and (ii) the person has chosen to apply this subpart to the asset in a return of income for the income year.
+  (b) if the asset is not depreciable property, the person incurs expenditure in relation to it on or after 22 May 2025; and (c) the asset has never previously been used or available for use in New Zealand by any person for any purpose; and (d) the person has chosen to apply this subpart to the asset in a return of income for the income year.
+Asset not used or available for use
+(1B) For the purposes of subsection (1), an asset is not considered to have been used or available for use if the asset has been—
+  (a) held only as trading stock:
+  (b) used only in a manner necessary to prepare the asset for sale or exchange.
 When this subpart does not apply
-(2) This subpart does not apply to expenditure the person incurs before 22 May 2025 in relation to an asset that is not depreciable property.
+(2) This subpart does not apply to expenditure the person incurs before 22 May 2025 in relation to a new investment asset that is not depreciable property.

 ### DI 3 Meaning of new asset transferee
-New asset transferee means one of the following persons that acquires an asset to which another person (person A) previously chose to apply this subpart:
+New asset transferee means a person who—
+  (a) acquires an asset by way of transfer from another person (person A) who has previously chosen to apply this subpart and been allowed a deduction under section DI 5 for the asset; and
-  (a) an associate of person A:
-  (b) a company amalgamating with person A:
-  (c) a person who is a party to a relationship agreement with person A or who is associated with a person who is a party to a relationship agreement with person A:
-  (d) a person who is a transferee of person A’s estate in the circumstances described in section FC 1(1)﻿(a) or (b) (Disposals to which this subpart applies).
+  (b) is treated as having been allowed the pre-transfer deductions that person A is allowed for amounts of depreciation loss under another provision of this Act, including—
+    (i) section FB 21 (Depreciable property):
+    (ii) section FM 15(7) (Amortising property and revenue account property):
+    (iii) section FO 16(4) (Amortising property).

 ### DI 4 Meaning of new investment asset
 New investment asset—